Milind018/Redshift-Classifier/docs/source/Using_XRC.md

 ## Working of the Web-App

 1. Removing outliers or not by using the M-estimator.
-References to read about M-estimator: [Blog](https://www.statisticshowto.com/m-estimator/), [Paper](https://ui.adsabs.harvard.edu/abs/2022FrASS...936215G/abstract).
+References to read about M-estimator: [a](https://www.statisticshowto.com/m-estimator/), [b](https://ui.adsabs.harvard.edu/abs/2022FrASS...936215G/abstract).
+   a) If chosen NO
-2. If
+2.

 ```{eval-rst}
 :py:mod:`ggt.data.make_splits`